 In parts of the world where Internet usage is low, we would expect the impact of an online format to be strong.
 This sampling bias would tend to pull scores upward by excluding poorer and less educated people.
 Nevertheless, open access online tests have proven effective in gathering very large amounts of data about a range of indicators, and we believe they provide valuable information about global English proficiency levels.

-To calculate an EF EPI score, we used five weighted components which include four English tests and the EF EPI from 2018.
+To calculate an EF EPI score, we used weighted components which include English tests and the EF EPI from 2019.
 Inclusion of the previous year’s Index helps to stabilize scores year over year, but test takers from the previous year are not counted in the total test taker count for the current year.
 Regional averages are weighted by population.

 The EF EPI does not aim to compete with or contradict national test results, language polling data, or any other data set.
 Instead, these data sets complement each other.
 Some are granular but limited in scope to a single age group, country, region, or test taker profile.
 The EF EPI is broad, examining working-aged adults around the world using a common assessment method.
 There is no other data set of comparable size and scope, and, despite its limitations, we, along with many policymakers, scholars, and analysts, believe it to be a valuable reference point in the global conversation about English language education.